SkylineCommunications/dataminer-docs/connector-help/connector_help/Finnish_Broadcasting_Company_Statistics_Manager.md

 ## How to use

-The **General** page displays all statistics that are retrieved by this driver.
+The **General** page displays all statistics that are retrieved by this connector.
 These statistics can be visualized in a dashboard for monitoring purposes.

 There are two different kinds of statistics: